Halloween: The Curse of Michael Myers

-Shot in Salt Lake City in the fall of 1994, Halloween: The Curse of Michael Myers had a reported troubled production.
-Its original cut performed poorly with test audiences, leading to the film undergoing a series of reshoots and edits.
+Halloween: The Curse of Michael Myers had a protracted development that spanned several years, comprising numerous revisions, drafts, and contributions from different screenwriters, including Daniel Farrands and Scott Rosenberg.
+Farrands ultimately completed the final version of the screenplay shortly before filming began in Salt Lake City in the fall of 1994.
+The film also had a troubled post-production: Its original cut performed poorly with test audiences, leading to the film undergoing a series of reshoots and edits.
 The finished film was distributed by Dimension Films, who would go on to distribute the rest of the series until 2018's Halloween.
-Pleasance died on February 2, 1995, nearly eight months before the film was released.
+Pleasence died on February 2, 1995, seven months before the film was released.
 The film was dedicated to his memory.

-Halloween: The Curse of Michael Myers was released on September 29, 1995, but was a box office flop, grossing $15.1 million at the domestic box office on a budget of $5 million, and was lambasted by critics, with criticism focused on its weak story, ending, and Rudd’s performance, as well as the portrayal and mask of Michael Myers, though Pleasance’s performance was better received.
+Halloween: The Curse of Michael Myers was released on September 29, 1995, grossing $15.1 million at the domestic box office on a budget of $5 million.
+It was lambasted by critics, with criticism focused on its weak story, ending, Rudd's performance, and the origin story given to Michael Myers, though Pleasence's performance and the look of Michael Myers were better received.
 After the film's home media release, the original workprint of the film, which featured 45 minutes of alternative footage and a different ending, was discovered by fans of the series.
 This version, dubbed the Producer's Cut, developed a cult following, with bootleg DVD copies sold on eBay and online petitions targeting for an official release of it.
-In 2014, the Producer's Cut was officially released on Blu-ray.
+In September 2014, the Producer's Cut received its first official home media release by Scream Factory as part of a Blu-ray box set of the Halloween series.

 Halloween: The Curse of Michael Myers was followed by Halloween H20: 20 Years Later in 1998, which does not contain any references to the Jamie Lloyd storyline of the prior three films (although they were featured in the original script and comic book tie-ins published by Chaos!
 Comics), instead serving as a direct sequel to Halloween II (1981).